dottanic/dottanic/README.md

 🐟 : I like sitting on the benches at docks

-🐟 : Let's have fun and flolick together weeeeeeeee
+🐟 : Let's have fun and frolick together weeeeeeeee

 🐟 : Check out my strawpageeee :33 https://dottle.straw.page/